dimitrisx94/random-matrices-wigner-law-/README.md

 # random-matrices-toy model-wigner-law
-verify the wigner semicircle law of eigenvalue distribution of random matrices
+this code verifies the wigner semicircle law [eigenvalue distribution of random matrices with matrix elements that follow normal distribution]

-matrix elements follow normal distribution, the eigenvalues of the matrices follow the wigner semicircle law

 i used code from COLAB